 If you sell your shares immediately, you get to lock in the difference between what you paid and what you can sell them for as an immediate gain, or profit.

-This sounds great, and usually is for people who want to take money out of a concentrated position (a single stock) and reinvest the gains into a more diversified investment (like a portfolio that’s properly allocated and diversified across many different positions).
+This sounds great, and usually is for people who want to take money out of a concentrated position (a single stock) and reinvest the gains into a more diversified set of assets (like an investment portfolio that’s properly allocated and diversified across many different positions).

 But there are a few things that people can see as downsides to an exercise-and-sell strategy.
-For one, the stock price could go up even higher in the future, so you miss out on making even more money.
+For one, the stock price could go up even higher in the future, so you miss out on making even more money if you don’t wait and hold your shares post-exercise.

-I don’t think this reason alone is good enough for hanging on to shares you bought through an options exercise.
-(See Mistake #2 on Concentration Risk!).
+This reason alone, however, may not be good enough to use to hang on to shares you bought through an options exercise.
+(Why?
+See Mistakes with Stock Options, #2, on Concentration Risk!).

 When you exercise and sell at a profit, you will also trigger a tax bill on that gain.
 This is what many people claim as the reason to buy and hold.